 John has been recognized by his peers as a top lawyer in the fields of Commercial Litigation, Business Litigation, and Litigation – Construction by inclusion in The Best Lawyers in America and North Carolina Super Lawyers.
 He has the highest rating offered by the Martindale-Hubbell Legal Directory.

-John enjoys backpacking, tennis, golf, and just about any sporting activity.
-He has hiked the Appalachian Trail through North Carolina and is chipping away at Trail sections heading north into Virginia.
+John enjoys fishing, golf, lap-swimming, hiking, and just about any sporting activity.
+He has hiked the Appalachian Trail through North Carolina and is currently focusing on other trails located in western North Carolina.
 John and his wife Susan have three children.

 What John's Clients Say...